kandabarau/amplicon.hg38/README.md

 # truseq.hg38
 illumina truseq panel run on better controlled and free tools

-The presense of primer bases in illumina read sequences introduces wild type bias into variant calling within overlapping amplicons.
+Primer sequences in illumina reads introduces reference base bias into variant calling (within overlapping amplicons).
 This issue is addressed in Illumina built-in software.
 But in order to process sequences outside of that pipeline we need to reproduce that behaivour.

 First, we need to [re-format](https://github.com/tommyau/bamclipper/blob/master/scripts/manifest2bedpe.pl) truseq manifest file to bedpe